 The carriage of dangerous goods is a complex and strictly regulated operation.

-Carriers and Consignors (senders) of dangerous goods are required by the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations 2009 to appoint an examination qualified Dangerous Goods Safety Advisor (DGSA).
+Carriers and Consignors (senders) of dangerous goods are required by the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations 2009, as amended, to appoint an examination qualified Dangerous Goods Safety Advisor (DGSA).

 Independent Safety Services Limited acts as DGSA for numerous organisations throughout the UK.
-Commercial clients include Frontier Medical Group (www.frontier-group.co.uk), which ISSL works with on dangerous goods services, ensuring that clinical waste packaging is fully compliant with the requirements of dangerous goods legislation (ADR 2015).
+Commercial clients include Frontier Medical Group (www.frontier-group.co.uk), which ISSL works with on dangerous goods services, ensuring that clinical waste packaging is fully compliant with the requirements of dangerous goods legislation (ADR).

 We offer a comprehensive solution to all dangerous goods transportation issues, including radioactives and infectious materials.

 Dangerous Goods Safety Advisory (DGSA) Services: